russellmoss/notion/content/articles/The_Hidden_Data_Quality_Crisis.md

 The vendors said "train your staff better."
 The consultants said "implement SOPs."

-I built software that fixed it in 48 hours.
+**I built a real-time alert system that catches the problem AS IT HAPPENS – not days later.**

-### **The $500K Problem Hiding in a Single Field**
+## The $500K Problem Hiding in a Single Field

 Here's what happens when guest count data goes missing:

 **The Cascade of Compounding Errors:**

-- Sarah serves 10 guests, sells to 4, but forgets to log guest count
+- Sarah serves 10 guests at 2:15 PM, sells to 4, forgets to log guest count

 - System shows 0% conversion (can't divide by null)